Quantitative cone-beam CT reconstruction with polyenergetic scatter model fusion: Validation from Real Data

 In this section, we tested our method on real data from CBCT scans of physical phantom objects.
 For this, we have two quantitative CIRS (Computerized Imaging Reference Systems, Inc., Norfolk, VA (USA)) phantoms with acquisitions on a Varian\textsuperscript{\textregistered} TrueBeam\texttrademark\ On-Board Imager\textsuperscript{\textregistered} (Varian Medical Systems, Inc., Palo Alto, CA (USA)).

 In each of the two phantom studies we compare these three approaches: \begin{itemize} \item \textit{No estimate}: Polyquant reconstruction with no scatter estimate.
-This is included to indicate the magnitude of the scatter artefacts and to represent a worst case. \item \textit{Pre-fASKS}: Polyquant reconstruction is performed using the estimate of scatter generated by the TrueBeam system as preprocessing.
+This is included to indicate the magnitude of the scatter artifacts and to represent a worst case. \item \textit{Pre-fASKS}: Polyquant reconstruction is performed using the estimate of scatter generated by the TrueBeam system as preprocessing.
 This is an instance of fASKS shown in (\ref{equ:fasks}), but with the manufacturers parameters, and with a constant tailed triangle modulation of the kernel shapes to account for the scatter grid on the scanner, the inclusion of a detector glare model \citep{Sun2010} and a heuristic to improve upon scatter inaccuracies from the couch as in \citep{Sun2011}. \item \textit{PolySKS}: our proposed integrated quantitative scatter model as outlined in Section~\ref{sec4:poly_scat_model}.
 In this case, we use the very same model and parameters from Table~\ref{tab:parameters} as used in the simulated section, though with the inclusion of a similar modulation for the presence of a scatter grid as with Pre-fASKS. \end{itemize}

 For every method, we ran Polyquant for 50 epochs.
-Unlike the simulated experiments, we did not evaluate the Int-fASKS approach since we did not have have means to modify the system's scatter approach, and we have already demonstrated the superiority of PolySKS over this in the numerical results.
+Unlike the simulated experiments, we did not evaluate the Int-fASKS approach since we did not have means to modify the system's scatter approach, and we have already demonstrated the superiority of PolySKS over this in the numerical results.
+Additionally, we were unable to evalutate BSA, since the hardware was unavailable for our system.